 The lens that I bought was clean piece and just a bit of blowing by blower-bulb and a couple of gentle wipes by microfibre cloth made it look real shiny.
 It looks really handsome in the high gloss finish.
 Take a look at the photos again.
 The lens is very well made and feels better than even the latest AF lenses.
 Without waiting I went out and tried it.
 It is a metal body lens and yet not very heavy.
 The lens handles very smoothly.
 The manual focusing is easy even without using any dedicated focusing aids, though I did use my spilt-screen and prism based focusing screen (Staying Focused).
 With use I have found that when I focus on an object just by looking at the viewfinder, even without a focusing screen with manual focusing aids, it is easy to nail the focus well.
 A quick glance at the green dot also confirms that I am able to focus quickly and correctly.

 I liked the fact that it uses 52mm filters which were a standard with most lenses earlier.
 I have all kinds of 52mm filters lying with me.
 The lens is not too heavy and so I can haul it around on long walks. f/4 is not as fast as the f/2.8 obviously but it is not slow either.
 Despite being f/4 the lens is bright enough for general use and focusing.
 The lens has a built in lens hood which slides out.
+This is a very nice feature that is super comfortable to use.

 (Nikkor 200mm f/4 AI lens with the focusing ring set to closest focusing and Hood slid open.
 The lens appears quite long and stretches to about 17 cm from the camera.
 Depth of field scale is etched on the barrel under the focusing ring.)